Hawaii, Japan 2024

 Diamond Head at Dusk

-View from our Honolulu apartment after a smooth trip from Minneapolis.
+View from our Honolulu apartment after a smooth flight from Minneapolis.

 We Were Amused